shahjada0/shahjada0/README.md

 ## 💻 What I'm Currently Doing

-- 🎓 Studying at Lalbagh Govt.
-Model School & College
+- 🎓 Studying at ZNRF University of Management Sciences
 - 🚀 Exploring the realms of Artificial Intelligence and Machine Learning
 - 💡 Crafting unique computer programs and projects